alfogo/DesignPatterns/README.md

- # DesignPatterns
+  # Design Patterns
-Design patterns demos
+Code samples for design patterns using C#